 To the vocal disagreement of residents in the courtroom, Cotton proposed to table the resolution until Attorney General Ken Paxton issued an opinion to Hood County Attorney Matthew Mills’ request on the legality of Abbott’s order closing businesses.

-Commissioner Bruce White said that he had reached out to Jim Allison, the general counsel for the Texas Association of Counties (TAC), asking if the commissioners court had the legal authority to defy Abbott’s executive order.
+Commissioner Bruce White said that he had reached out to Jim Allison, the general counsel for the County Judges and Commissioners Association of Texas, asking if the commissioners court had the legal authority to defy Abbott’s executive order.

 Allison told White that the “commissioners court has no authority to adopt such orders, and the orders by the governor supersede orders by the county judge under Chapter 418 of the Government Code.
 The proper procedure to challenge an order from the governor would be to file in district court.”